Civil Contract wins Armenia election, securing 63-seat majority amid opposition challenges

 Wahl in Armenien: Der Westen muss auf dem Weg zum Frieden helfen Das Ergebnis der Wahl in Armenien ist eine Aufforderung an die EU und die USA, sich für einen dauerhaften Frieden im Kaukasus einzusetzen.

-faz · about 3 hours ago
+faz · 25 days ago

 Live From Europe